Dowell-Lab/srworkshop/day01/worksheets/Variables_in_bash.md

 ## What is a variable?
 A variable is a basic programming concept.
 It is a symbol that represents a value of some sort, and it's common to use multiple variables in a single block of code.

-Taken together, variables allow programmers to do two major things: 1) perform the same operations on different values and 2) make code more concise and readable.
+Taken together, variables allow programmers to do two major things:
+1. Perform the same operations on different values
+2. Make code more concise and readable.

 For example, if I need to run a program like the read mapping software HISAT2 on multiple files in a directory, without variables my code could look like this: